orbs-network/orbs-spec/behaviors/v1_1/ethereum-elections-proxy.md

             * Update last sync block_number
         * On error, do not update the state (nor the events section in the transaction receipt).

-* The proxy uses a list of Topics to sync and a SyncingScheduler which dictates how to advance each Topic's syncing independently.
 * Bootstrap - some of the Topics require syncing across a long duration of time (ERC20 for example, currently spans over a year an half of Ethereum blocks).
-    * SyncingScheduler should support a fast bootstrap - in the order of a few hours.
-        * We currently address this issue by implementing a Weighted Round Robin scheduling.
+    * Supporting fast sync according to the syncing distance is maintained in the `_ElectionsProxy`.
     * Fallback - if this is not feasible, the external mirroring agent will be used (for at least another election processing), to allow for the long syncing period.
 * Ethereum PoS contracts upgrade requires an upgrade to the Ethereum proxy.
-* "Auditability" - the Proxy stores in state a Topic events counter (aggregation across all event types) to allow for partial data ingress verification.
+* "Auditability" - the Proxy stores in state a counter per event type, to allow for partial data ingress verification.
 * Assumptions:
     * ["TimeBased Elections"](./time-based-election-periods.md).
-    * The events order inside a single transaction do not affect the state transition (we don't have a simple means to sort logs inside the same tx).
     * "Low latency": syncing involves multiple calls to the Ethereum node during the block execution.
     * Support for whitelisted Ethereum nodes only ['Go-Ether' and 'Infura'].
 The behavior of logs query in various Ethereum node implementations might differ in a way that damages the VC's liveness.

 ## Elections syncing flow
 * During the block execution the `Triggers` mechanism calls the `_ElectionsProxy` system contract `sync()` method.
-* The `_ElecionsProxy` retrieves a batch of events' logs by topic and processes them to update its state.
-See the contract outline below for a detailed logic.
+* The `_ElecionsProxy` retrieves a batch of events' logs across all topics and processes them to update its state.
+See the [`_ElectionsProxy`](../smart-contracts/system/_ElectionsProxy.md) for a detailed logic.
-* Note: syncing is initiated by the `_Elections` system contract.
+* Note: syncing to next target is initiated by the `_Elections` system contract.

 #### Participant Services
-* `VirtualMachine` - Exposes the Ethereum SDK for events logs retrieval and Ethereum block info queries.  <!-- Logs the results data into the tx receipt.  -->
+* `VirtualMachine` - Exposes the Ethereum SDK for events logs retrieval and Ethereum block info queries.
 * `EthereumConnector` - Provides the VM with the appropriate Ethereum calls.

 ## Update to _Elections system contract
-* Some of the existing logic is now extracted \  provided by the ethereum proxy.
+* Some of the existing logic should now be extracted \ provided by the ethereum proxy.
 #### updateElectionResults()
 > Triggered as part of the `Triggers` transaction.
 Uses the _ElectionsProxy to deduce results.
 * If the sync target was not yet initiated \ outdated, set the sync target and Return.
+    * Get by calling to `_ElectionsProxy.getSyncTarget()` and compare with the upcoming elections closing time.
     * Set by calling to `_ElectionsProxy.setSyncTarget(timestamp)` with the upcoming elections closing time as the timestamp.
 * If the ethereum proxy has synced (`_ElectionsProxy._isSynced()`), start processing the elections results.
     * Use the state queries provided by the `_ElectionsProxy`.
     * Store the results (and related information) in state, with revisions support.